PSA Group: Citroën acquisition

-In December 1974, Peugeot S.A. acquired a 38.2% share of Citroën.
-On 9 April 1976 they increased their stake of the then bankrupt company to 89.95%, thus creating the PSA Group (where PSA is short for Peugeot Société Anonyme), becoming PSA Peugeot Citroën.
+In December 1974, Peugeot acquired a 38.2% share of Citroën.
+On 9 April 1976 they increased their stake of the then bankrupt company to 89.95%, thus creating PSA Peugeot Citroën (where PSA is short for Peugeot Société Anonyme).
 Since Citroën had two successful new designs in the market at this time (the GS and CX) and Peugeot was typically prudent in its own finances, the PSA venture was a financial success from 1976 to 1979.